senzing-garage/knowledge-base/proposals/working-with-config/README.md

             1. Calls `SzConfigMgr_addConfig(ConfigDefinition, comment)` returning a **ConfigID**
             1. Method returns **ConfigID**
     1. Add `getDataSources(ConfigID)` returns **DataSourceList**
+        1. Essentially this method is moved from SzConfig to SzConfigManager
         1. This method:
             1. If `ConfigID` == 0:
                 1. Calls `SzConfigManager.getDefaultConfigId()` to get ConfigId